-lcon Status Details • Offline The deployment has been paused.
-Paused deployments cannot receive external requests. • Pending The deployment is being activated or paused. • Active The deployment is active.
+Icon Status Details 0 Offline The deployment has been paused.
+Paused deployments cannot receive external requests.
+Pending The deployment is being activated or paused.
+Active The deployment is active.
 Active deployments can receive external requests. • Failed The deployment has failed.
 Evaluate any errors in the system audit log and try again.